 With the pavilion glistening in the late afternoon sun, this is one of my favorite pictures from the entire trip. ♥

 With the day coming to a close and one more stop to make, we couldn’t stay as long as we wanted to, but there’s a beautiful garden complex here that’s perfect for strolling and whiling away the time.
 Typical of the Muromachi period of garden design, it’s designated as a National Special Historic Site and a National Special Landscape.

-Among the many places that we visited in Kyoto, this is one of my favorites.
-A World Cultural Heritage Site, Kinkaku-ji is one of seventeen locations that comprise the Historic Monuments of Ancient Kyoto, so whether you’re staying in town for a day or a week, this is one sight that you absolutely must visit.
+Among the many World Heritage Sites that we visited in Kyoto, this is one of my favorites.
+Kinkakuji Temple is one of seventeen locations that comprise the Historic Monuments of Ancient Kyoto, so whether you’re staying in town for a day or a week, this is one sight that you absolutely must visit.